 Note: Receipt of funds in one year does not guarantee availability or receipt of funds in subsequent years.

 Federal Perkins and Nursing Loans are both serviced by Sacramento State and are awarded to eligible students on a first come first serve basis to eligible students.
 The Perkins and Nursing loans are offered at a 5% interest rate.
 They are limited to a percentage of a student's need because of demand and limited funding.
 Repayment begins nine months after graduation or dropping below half-time status.
 The government pays the interest while the student is in school and during grace periods.

 - Cannot be offered both loan programs during the same semester

 - Nursing Loan students only:

-- Must be admitted to the clinical portion of Nursing Program, and
+- Must be admitted to the clinical portion of Nursing Program

 Awarding and Disbursement:

 Graduate students and parents of dependent students are eligible to borrow under the PLUS Loan program up to their Cost of Attendance minus other estimated financial resources.
 The Direct PLUS is a long-term program with a fixed interest rate and is subject to a credit check and approval by the lender.
-Students must be enrolled at least half-time to receive this loan.
+Students must be enrolled at least half-time.

 PLUS loans are disbursed after all requirements are met, but no earlier than 10 days prior to the first day of instruction.
 Any debts owed to the University; including tuition, housing, etc., will be deducted from the PLUS disbursement.
 Any PLUS funds remaining will be refunded to the borrower.